robinhood/faust/docs/userguide/application.rst

 Basics
 ======

-The first thing you need to use Faust is an application.
+The application is an instance of the Faust library.

-To create one in Python you need to provide a name (the id), message broker, and a table storage driver to use.
+To create one in Pythonk you need to provide a name (the id), message broker, and a table storage driver to use.

 .. sourcecode:: pycon